-Gluteus Medius pain is a nasty muscle pain phenomena that has the potential to wreak havoc on the low back, upper glutes, and outer hip.
+Gluteus Medius pain is a nasty muscle pain phenomenon that has the potential to wreak havoc on the low back, upper glutes, and outer hip.
 "The gluteus medius is at the top of the list of the many muscles that cause low back pain" .
-Gluteus Medius pain is often mistakenly overlooked as the source of brutal low back and glute pain, read on to determine if Gluteus Medius is causing your pain and how to fix it.
+Gluteus Medius pain is often overlooked as the source of brutal low back and glute pain.
+Read on to determine if Gluteus Medius is causing your pain and how to fix it.

 Gluteus Medius Muscle

 To feel Gluteus Medius work, stand on one leg without using the hands to balance.
-If standing on your right leg, your right Gluteus Medius will be contracting to prevent you from tipping to the left side.
+When standing on your right leg, your right Gluteus Medius contracts to prevent you from tipping to the left.
 You should feel a muscle engaging in the upper-side buttock area - see the anatomy image above for reference.